 - FreeRTOS kernel: A real-time operating system (RTOS) kernel for embedded microcontroller devices.

 - MQTT: MQTT client library that you can use to create applications that publish and subscribe to MQTT topics, and connect to an MQTT-based message broker.

 - HTTP Library: HTTP client library that you can use to create applications that use REST API to connect to an HTTP server.

 - Wi-Fi management library: A common API layer that abstracts port-specific Wi-Fi implementations and simplifies application development.

 - Bluetooth Low Energy management library: A standardized API layer that enables you to use Generic Access Profile (GAP) and Generic Attributes (GATT) profiles to create Bluetooth Low Energy applications.

-- OTA agent: Enables you to manage the notification, download, and verification of firmware updates for Amazon FreeRTOS devices.
+- OTA agent: Enables you to manage the notification, download, and verification of firmware updates for FreeRTOS devices.